University Drive

-University Drive is a major east–west thoroughfare in Huntsville, Alabama, following US Route 72 into the city from the west.
+University Drive is a major east–west thoroughfare in Huntsville, Alabama, following U.S. Route 72 (US 72) into the city from the west.
 The highway carries on average approximately 56,000 vehicles a day at 45 mi/h.

-Route Description
+Route description

 From the west, US 72 enters Madison County inside the city limits of Huntsville and runs east eventually running through the north tip of the city of Madison, where it splits Huntsville and Madison's city limits, with Huntsville to the north, Madison to the south.
-At Jeff Road, the four lane US 72 takes on the name of University Drive and passes to the south of Huntsville Memorial Gardens and over Indian Creek, where it meets Providence Main Street, where it widens to seven lanes.
+At Jeff Road, the four-lane US 72 takes on the name of University Drive and passes to the south of Huntsville Memorial Gardens and over Indian Creek, where it meets Providence Main Street, where it widens to seven lanes.

 Continuing east, University Drive passes through multiple shopping centers and car dealerships.
-University Drive meets Research Park Blvd / Alabama 255 with a six-ramp partial cloverleaf and passes just to the north of MidCity Huntsville, formerly Madison Square Mall.
+University Drive meets Research Park Blvd / Alabama 255 with a six-ramp partial cloverleaf interchange and passes just to the north of MidCity Huntsville, formerly Madison Square Mall.
 University Drive then passes to the south of Huntsville West Shopping Center.
-An overpass over Sparkman Drive with on- and off-ramps provides access to the University of Alabama in Huntsville.
-Following the interchange, the road runs under a pedestrian and bicycle bridge and then meets Alabama 53 / Jordan Lane.
+An overpass over Sparkman Drive with on-and off-ramps provides access to the University of Alabama in Huntsville.
+Following the interchange, the road runs under a pedestrian and bicycle bridge and then meets Alabama 53/Jordan Lane.

-University Drive eventually connects to Memorial Parkway, where US-72 splits off and heads north with US 231/431.
+University Drive eventually connects to Memorial Parkway, where US 72 splits off and heads north with US 231/431.
 Going through the intersection, University Drive narrows to five lanes and intersects Church Street, where it becomes Pratt Ave.
 Pratt Ave continues east, directly connecting to Five Points and then runs up Monte Sano Mountain.